 10. Use technology & science

-There are so, so many apps out there that can help you keep tracking on your diet, workout or just motivate you.
+There are so, so many apps out there that can help you keep track on your diet, workout or just motivate you.
 But if you want to be sure that you aren’t taking any risks, go to the doctor – ask for his advice as well.

 11. Last, but not least, have fun!